Tuition Fees

 Why has the levy come about?

-From August 2016, the Scottish Government is introducing the requirement for a contribution to the cost of clinical teaching provided by the NHS in Scotland for all overseas (non-EU) medical students.
-All Scottish universities are subject to this requirement.
-The University will collect and pass on the levy to NHS Education Scotland (NES), which then allocates ACT funds within the NHS.
-It is not a change to the tuition fee itself, which remains as advertised to you by the University and stipulated in the offer letter.
+From August 2016, the Scottish Government is introducing the requirement for a contribution to the cost of clinical teaching provided by the NHS in Scotland for all overseas medical students.
+All Scottish medical schools are subject to this requirement.
+The overseas tuition published for the acdemic year by the University is inclusive of the ACT levy.

 How much is the levy?